mattroseman/destinypositions/docs/politics.md

 ### "Omniliberalism"

 In politics, it can be useful to know which particular ideology someone subscribes to.
-However, I do not fall perfectly in-line with any particular ideology.
+However, I do not fall perfectly in line with any particular ideology.
 I describe myself as an *Omni-Liberal*, which is a made-up, tongue-in-cheek term to encapsulate the general position of:

 1. Having the core values of liberalism (e.g. freedom and equality).
 2. Taking the best parts of all different kinds of political ideologies and using them together in a pragmatic way.